 - Combat Tentacles: Irys, which he can use to drain the life out anything and even create and fire sonic beams similar to Gyaos, and even fireballs similar to Gamera, after draining some energy from him.

 - Demoted to Extra: Not so much extra, and he is VERY much a major force, but Gamera got a lot less screen time in the third film with only two scenes.
 While he's not shown much onscreen, it's mentioned often that he's fighting off the Gyaos all over the world for much of the film.

-- Giant Flyer: Gamera, Gyaos, and Irys.
+- Giant Flyer: Gamera, the Hyper Gyaos, and Irys.

 - I Will Fight Some More Forever: Gamera will continue to fight the Gyaos until his last breath.

-- Last Of Their Kind: Gamera is revealed to be this in the opening after the graveyard is discovered.
+- Last of Their Kind: Gamera is revealed to be this in the opening after the graveyard is discovered.